MariekeKopmels/ParticipatoryBudgeting/README.md

 - K-approval voting
 - Threshold approval voting
 - Knapsack voting
-- Value-for-money voting
 - Utility voting
+- Cumulative voting
 - Borda-rule voting

 ## Budgeting stage
-We currently only use knapsack budgeting.
+We only use knapsack budgeting.
 The projects are ordered by decreasing order of the number of votes they received, and selected one-by-one until the budget is full.

 ## Evaluation stage